D3-branes wrapped on a spindle: Uplift to IIB string theory

-so that $\Delta\varphi=2\pi$, and $\partial_\varphi$ generates the $U(1)$ isometry of the weighted projective space $\Sigma$, which we shall refer to as $U(1)_J$.
-We also note that the Killing spinor on the $SE_5$ has unit charge under $R_{4d}=2\partial_\psi$, which may therefore be identified with the superconformal $U(1)_R$ symmetry of the $d=4$ SCFT before compactification on $\Sigma$.
+Here we have defined $\varphi = \frac{2\pi z}{\Delta z}$ so that $\Delta\varphi=2\pi$, and $\partial_\varphi$ generates the $U(1)$ isometry of the weighted projective space $\Sigma$, which we shall refer to as $U(1)_J$.
+Note that the Killing spinor on the $SE_5$ has unit charge under $R_{4d}=2\partial_\psi$, which may therefore be identified with the superconformal $U(1)_R$ symmetry of the $d=4$ SCFT before compactification on $\Sigma$.
 In other words, equation \eqref{R2d} states that the $d=4$ R-symmetry mixes with $U(1)_J$ in flowing to the $d=2$ R-symmetry in the IR.
 We shall also recover \eqref{R2d} from a field theory calculation in the next section.